 - Heavy sweating

-How long does drug withdrawal last?
+How long does drug or alcohol withdrawal last?

 You are probably wondering how long all of this lasts.
-Well it depends as we said earlier on the length of time you used the substance, the amount you used and which substance you were using.
+Well, it depends as we said earlier on the length of time you used the substance, the amount you used and which substance you were using.
 Withdrawal symptoms for most substances can last anywhere from a few hours to a few weeks.

 What should you do if you are experiencing withdrawal symptoms?

 If you have decided you want to quit and are experiencing withdrawal symptoms, it can be extremely difficult to overcome the discomfort alone.
 Withdrawal symptoms often keep people stuck in an addictive cycle where they keep using just to avoid the discomfort of not using.
-There are medical detoxes available to you that are trained in drug withdrawal.
+There are medical detoxes available to you that are trained in substance abuse withdrawal.
 They will not only keep you from going back to using the substance but can also lessen the discomfort you are experiencing.